 As a part of the wildlife week celebration, students of the Indian Roller birdwatching club from Panchayat Union Middle School, located in Thalavaipatty, Salem, participated in an evening Bird walk at the Thalavaipatty lake.
 Seventeen species are recorded during this birding session.

 Wildlife Week 2019 was celebrated with great gusto by the students and faculty of the Department of Zoology, Stella Maris College (Autonomous), Chennai.
-Around 40 students participated in a quiz on birds.
 Members of the Shikra Club went birding on campus and recorded 16 species during this period.
 Spotting the Brown Shrike for the first time on campus was the icing on the cake!
+A Bird Quiz was also organised and around 40 students participated.
+AS The winners were gifted ‘Early Bird’ pocket guides on the birds of Peninsular India on October 23, 2019.
+This special day was chosen for the prize distribution as we witnessed the arrival on campus of the first winter migrant, the Indian Paradise Flycatcher.

 As a part of our bird walk during the Wildlife week, on 2nd October, a team comprising of one faculty Dr.Priyatharsini Rajendran from Lady Doak College, Madurai, a local birder Mr.Raveendran Natarajan, 4 children and 8 Students visited the satellite campus of Lady Doak College at Velichinatham.
 The area is densely covered with variety of shrubs, grasses, palm trees and a large number of fruiting trees including wood apple, Mangoes and guava.
 We observed quite a variety of birds including Laughing dove, Eagle-owl , Blyth’s Reed warblers, Tickell’s Flowerpecker, Common tailorbird, Baya weavers, Indian Roller, Common Hawk-cuckoo, Ashy Prinias, Bluefaced malhoka, Honey Buzzard, Spotted doves, Shikra and Indian Peafowl.
 We also observed other common birds such as the Common mynah, Rose-ringed parakeets, Asian palm swifts, Jungle crow and Common crow in large numbers.
 The Rose-ringed parakeets have nested in many of the palm trees and we observed one nest being disturbed by a Bengal Monitor lizard.
 The students and children who participated in the bird walk were very excited at seeing such a variety of beautiful birds in close quarters as we had the green cover and the sight of raptors was memorable.